Exploration of Mercury: Interest in Mercury

 Few missions have targeted Mercury because it is very difficult to obtain a satellite orbit around the planet.
 Mercury orbits the Sun very quickly (between 24.25 mi/s and 30 mi/s), so spacecraft must be travelling very fast to reach it.
 Mercury's close proximity to the Sun means that spacecraft are accelerated even further by the Sun's gravitational pull, requiring significant fuel expenditure in order to decelerate for orbit insertion.
-Mercury's lack of an atmosphere poses further challenges because it precludes aerobraking.
+Mercury's lack of any significant atmosphere poses further challenges because it precludes aerobraking.
 Thus a landing mission would have even more demanding fuel requirements.